DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/nodes/3D Processing/cloud_process_operation.rst

 operation to set the reference coordinate.

 The filtering process starts from the origin of the reference coordinate.
 It divides point cloud into partitions along z- direction.
-The starting partition is the frist partition with points more than *Points Threashold* (user defined parameter).
+The starting partition is the first partition with points more than *Points Threshold* (user-defined parameter).
 Then the filter will keep points withing the following *Distance Threshold* mm.

 .. image:: Images/cloud_process/cloud_process_dynamic_box.png
    :align: center

 * Threshold: range in millimeter along z axis, the points in range will be kept
-* Points Treshold: number of points a segmentation along z axis must have to be considered a staring point of filtering, this determines the top of the dynamic box.
+* Points Threshold: number of points a segmentation along z axis must have to be considered a staring point of filtering, this determines the top of the dynamic box.

 Adjust Bounding Box
 ~~~~~~~~~~~~~~~~~~~~~